Emma Talley

-Emma Ruth Talley (born March 23, 1994) is an American professional golfer who plays on the LPGA Tour.
-While playing as an amateur at the University of Alabama, she won the 2013 U.S. Women's Amateur by defeating Yueer Cindy Feng in the 36-hole final match, 2 & 1.
+Emma Ruth Talley (born March 23, 1994) is an American retired professional golfer who played on the LPGA Tour.
+While playing as an amateur at the University of Alabama, she won the 2013 U.S. Women's Amateur by defeating Yueer Cindy Feng in the 36-hole final match, 2 and 1.

 Early life

 Talley was born in Paducah, Kentucky on March 23, 1994.
 Her parents are Dan and Jennifer Talley.
 She has an older sister, Leigh Anne, and two brothers, Joe Dan and Jackson.
 She grew up in Princeton, Kentucky and graduated from Caldwell County High School, where she was a three-time (2008, 2010, 2011) Kentucky state girls golf champion.

 College

 Talley played golf four years at the University of Alabama.
 In 2015, she won the NCAA Division I Women's Championship at The Concession Golf Club in Bradenton, Florida, by one stroke (3-under-par 285) over Gaby López of Arkansas and Leona Maguire of Duke.
 As a junior, she was named the winner of the Honda Sports Award for golf.

 Talley was a four-time Women's Golf Coaches Association All-America selection, earning First Team honors as a junior in 2015 and as senior in 2016 after earning Second Team honors in 2013 and Honorable Mention in 2014.
 She also picked up Second Team All-America honors from Golfweek in 2016.

 She was First Team All-SEC in 2016 after earning All-SEC Second Team honors the previous three years.